Dining in the College

 Late Meals for Dinners

-On an exceptional basis, the College provides late dinner meals Monday to Friday for Members with genuine commitments over the normal dinner time, for example a late lecture or lab, or a formal sporting or cultural commitment.
+On an exceptional basis, the College provides late meals Monday to Friday for Members with genuine commitments over the normal dinner time, for example a late lecture or lab, or a formal sporting or cultural commitment.
 If in doubt, please ask.

-Meals may be collected from the refridgerator in RA kitchen after 6:00 pm.
+Meals may be collected from the refrigerator in RA kitchen after 6:00 pm.
 Remember to sign the sheet to confirm collection.
 Requests from Members' that repeatedly do not collect their meals may be rejected.